Sven Schulze

-Sven Schulze (born 31 July 1979) is a German politician of the Christian Democratic Union (CDU) who has been serving as State Minister for Economic Affairs in the government of Minister-President of Saxony-Anhalt Reiner Haseloff since 2021.
+Sven Schulze (born 31 July 1979 in Quedlinburg) is a German politician of the Christian Democratic Union (CDU) who has been serving as State Minister for Economic Affairs in the third government of Minister-President of Saxony-Anhalt Reiner Haseloff since 2021.

 He was previously a Member of the European Parliament from 2014 to 2021.

+Since March 2021, Schulze has been the state leader of the CDU Sachsen-Anhalt.

+Haseloff (71, Minister-President since 2011) confirmed on August 7, 2025 that he will not run again as the CDU's top candidate in the next state election (scheduled for September 6, 2026).
+Instead, Schulze intends to run.

 Education and early career

 Schulze studied industrial engineering at Technical University Clausthal, and then worked as a sales manager in a medium-sized engineering company in Harz.

 Political career

 Early beginnings

 In 1997, Schulze joined the CDU and the Junge Union (youth of CDU).
 He was a member of the city council of Heteborn and in the county council of Quedlinburg.

-Since 2006, Schulze has been a board member of the CDU from Saxony-Anhalt and the chairman of the Junge Union of Saxony-Anhalt.
-In 2011, he became chairman of the working committee for European affairs of the CDU of Saxony-Anhalt.
+Since 2006, Schulze has been a board member of the CDU Sachsen-Anhalt and the chairman of the Junge Union of Saxony-Anhalt.

+In 2011, he became chairman of the working committee for European affairs of the CDU Sachsen-Anhalt.